-A Convexity and Analyses of SG

-Our analyses of SG in §4 can be characterized as relying primarily on smoothness in the sense of Assumption 4.1.
+Appendix A. Convexity and Analyses of SG.
+Our analyses of the SG method in section 4 can be characterized as relying primarily on smoothness in the sense of Assumption 4.1.
 This has advantages and disadvantages.
-On the positive side, it allows us to prove convergence results that apply equally for the minimization of convex and nonconvex functions, the latter of which has been rising in importance in machine learning; recall §2.2.
+On the positive side, it allows us to prove convergence results that apply equally for the minimization of convex and nonconvex functions, the latter of which has been rising in importance in machine learning; recall section 2.2.
 It also allows us to present results that apply equally to situations in which the stochastic vectors are unbiased estimators of the gradient of the objective, or when such estimators are scaled by a symmetric positive definite matrix; recall (4.2).
-A downside, however, is that it requires us to handle the minimization of nonsmooth models separately, which we do in §8.
+A downside, however, is that it requires us to handle the minimization of nonsmooth models separately, which we do in section 8.

 As an alternative, a common tactic employed by many authors is to leverage convexity instead of smoothness, allowing for the establishment of guarantees that can be applied in smooth and nonsmooth settings.
-For example, a typical approach for analyzing stochastic gradient-based methods is to commence with the following fundamental equations related to squared distances to the optimum:
+For example, a typical approach for analyzing SG-based methods is to commence with the following fundamental equations related to squared distances to the optimum: